 Medium sunflowers are those which grow tall; however, their height is nowhere near comparable to that of the giant sunflower cultivars.
 Medium-sized sunflower varieties can generally be divided into single stem and branching types.
 While single stems will produce only one flower per plant, branching varieties offer growers more flowers and longer bloom times.
 Branching varieties offer more color and visual impact for growers who garden in small spaces.

 - ‘Lemon Queen’

 Dwarf sunflower varieties are a great choice for gardeners with little space.
-Often reaching only a few feet in height, many dwarf sunflower cultivars can also be planted in containers or in flower borders.
+Often reaching only a few feet (0.5 to 1 m.) in height, many dwarf sunflower cultivars can also be planted in containers or in flower borders.
 The compact size of dwarf sunflowers allows for a bright pop of color without interfering with vertical growing space.

 Here are some dwarf sunflower varieties:

 - ‘Little Becka’

 Pollenless sunflowers are a unique option.
 These pollen-free varieties of sunflower are most commonly grown by those wishing to use their sunflowers in cut flower arrangements.
 This makes them an exceptionally good choice for growers who want to sell bouquets at farmers’ markets.
 These sunflower cultivars are extremely uniform and quick to bloom.

 - ‘Pro Cut Gold’